Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsection{Preprocessing}

-First, the contrast of an \gls{EL} image is stretched to the full range of intensity values.
-Then, low-level edge processing is applied to attenuate structural variations that might stem from cracks or silicon wafer texture, with the goal of preserving larger lines or curves.
+\addition[label=a:underexpose,ref=c:motivation]{First, the contrast of an \gls{EL} image is enhanced to account for possible underexposure.} Then, low-level edge processing is applied to attenuate structural variations that might stem from cracks or silicon wafer texture, with the goal of preserving larger lines and curves.